prithvikannan/cs-111/Notes.md

 - Data structure created by scheduler to determine the order to run processes
 - All processes in queue are in 'ready' state

+## Context switching
+- Switching from Process A to B
+    1. A is running and has a timer interrupt.
+It's register's get saved on the kernel stack by the HARDWARE
+    2. The OS switches to kernel mode and goes to the the trap handler
+    3. Calls the switch() routine, in which A's registers are saved by the SOFTWARE into the memory in the process structure of A
+    4. Restores B's registers from its process structure
+    5. Switches contexts by changing the stack pointer to B's kernel stack
+    6. Moves back to user mode and runs process B

 # SCHEDULER

 ## Scheduling Goals (relative priority varies depending on use case)